LucasOsco/AI-RemoteSensing/README.md

 ![https://github.com/LucasOsco/AI-RemoteSensing/docs/assets/image_banner.png](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/docs/assets/image_banner.png)

+## Overview
 Welcome to AI-RemoteSensing, a collection of Jupyter and Google Colaboratory notebooks dedicated to leveraging Artificial Intelligence (AI) in Remote Sensing applications.
 This repository serves as an open-source platform for researchers, educators, and professionals to explore, learn, and expand their knowledge in this exciting intersection of technologies.

-## Overview

-Welcome to AI-RemoteSensing, a repository teeming with notebooks that highlight the enormous potential of Artificial Intelligence (AI) in the field of Remote Sensing.
 These notebooks range from introductory concepts to advanced applications, encompassing a wide variety of techniques such as classification, segmentation, object detection, spectroscopy analysis, and optical and multispectral image processing.

 Whether you're a student seeking educational materials, a researcher eager to delve into the frontier of AI developments, or a professional exploring pragmatic applications, I hope you find these resources valuable.
 These materials are meticulously curated and designed to serve as a comprehensive guide, assisting you in exploring and harnessing the power of AI in remote sensing, spectroscopy, and image processing.